Hiking trail overlooking fjord in Norway

 Must-See Waterfalls in Norway

 Norway’s dramatic topography creates the perfect conditions for spectacular waterfalls, many of which rank among the world’s most impressive.
-These cascading wonders form an integral part of any hiking adventure in Norway, often serving as highlight destinations or rewarding trail features along many popular routes.
+These waterfalls are highlights of many hiking routes in Norway, often serving as either main destinations or rewarding features along the trail.

 Norway Waterfalls to Visit